 If you already have a TUE granted by your National Anti-Doping Organization (NADO):

-ITA’s TUEC will automatically recognise it for purposes of international-level Competition without the need to review the relevant clinical information.
+ITA’s TUEC will automatically recognize it for purposes of international-level Competition without the need to review the relevant clinical information.

 If you are NOT a National-Level Athlete as defined by your NADO and you have been tested by IBSF, you must apply for a retroactive TUE to the ITA.